This article is updated 2022-08-28!

 command will prompt the user for a filename and save he file to the current directory.
 If the editor was used edit an existing file, the suggested filename will be the same as the opened file.
 Saving will always overwrites existing files so some care must be taken when naming files.

 command will turn line number display on and off.
-Also, line numbers are entered and displayed in HEX format.
-I may change that in the future.

 Download the MC3 line editor: